optimumtact/byond-regex/README.md

 This is an interface to boost regex originally developed by carn

 it has been slightly modified to support linux compilation
+    Packages required to build (debian/ubuntu platforms)
+    #gcc multilib
+    sudo apt-get install gcc-4.9-multilib g++-4.9-multilib
+    #lib boost regex
+    sudo apt-get install libboostregex-dev:i386

+On most systems it should be enough to invoke make to build the shared library - Please note that it always builds a 32 bit lib, byond doesn't support 64 bit libraries

+You can then place this in the appropriate location on your server - for debian based systems this is usually usr/local/lib

+#Manual method
 Invoke the following to compile bygex for linux - you'll need to have 32 bit cross compilation libs installed

     g++ -c -m32 -Wall -lstdc++ -lboost_regex -fPIC -o bygex.o main.cpp